GreenBlitz/Harvest-2021/README.md

-# Infinite-Reee-2020
+# Harvest-2021
-The robot code for 2020 season - infinite recharge
+The robot code for 2021 mini-season - harvest
+(of which we shall never speak again)